Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$file` is the name of the file whose length is to be checked, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file whose length is to be checked, specified as either a relative or absolute file path or `file:` [URI].

 #### Outputs:

-* `$length` is the length or size in bytes of the given file.
+* `$length` is the length or size of the given file in bytes.
 If the file does not exist, zero is returned.

 ---